 The book is a result of my years spent teaching writers how to get beyond the blank page by using practical exercises.

-The right exercise can compel you to write the story you not only want to write, but need to write.
+The right exercise can compel you to write the story you not only want to write but need to write.
+Getting in touch with that need will carry you through to the end.

-The exercises are simple and designed to fit in around your life.
-Whether you have only ten minutes, or more, you will find an exercise that motivates you into writing.
+The exercises are simple and designed to fit in with your life.
+Whether you have only ten minutes or more, you will find an exercise that motivates you into writing.

 Best of luck with your writing.